judovana/FlashBalknaTestPlugin/README.md

             </descriptions>

 The sentence  WITHOUT attribute LOCALE is mandatory, and is used when no localized value is found (for set/detected locale)

+** Sound Plugins **
+Your plugin can have complelty custom sounds.
+Unlike images and xml files, the sounds MUST honor the directory structure ( I guess sound plugins will be much less occuring)  of: org/fbb/balkna/data/soundpacks/SOUNDPACK_NAME/file.wav exemplar-plugin
+└── org
+    └── fbb
+        └── balkna
+            └── data
+                ├── cycles1.xml
+                ├── cycles2.xml
+                ├── exercises2.xml
+                ├── imgs
+                │   └── exercises
+                │       ├── push1.jpg
+                │       ├── push2.jpg
+                │       ├── push3.jpg
+                │       ├── push4.jpg
+                │       ├── push5.jpg
+                │       ├── push6.jpg
+                │       ├── push7.jpg
+                │       ├── push8.jpg
+                │       ├── push9.jpg
+                │       ├── pushRest1.jpg
+                │       └── pushRest2.jpg
+                ├── soundpacks
+                │   └── fbbhorror
+                │       ├── 1.wav
+                │       ├── 2.wav
+                │       ├── 3.wav
+                │       ├── change.wav
+                │       ├── endChange.wav
+                │       ├── endPause.wav
+                │       ├── endRun.wav
+                │       ├── halfPause.wav
+                │       ├── halfRun.wav
+                │       ├── halfSerie.wav
+                │       ├── halfTraining.wav
+                │       ├── lastExercise.wav
+                │       ├── lastSerie.wav
+                │       ├── start.wav
+                │       ├── threeQatsPause.wav
+                │       ├── threeQatsSerie.wav
+                │       ├── threeQatsTraining.wav
+                │       ├── threeQats.wav
+                │       └── trainingEnd.wav
+                └── trainings2.xml
+The filenames must be EXACTLY the same as in  main application (or in this exmaple) If you do miss some, the default sound of this name will be played.
+If you do not wont some, just create silent track of the name you do not wont to play:)